 The mural is actually painted in the water distribution channel and water flowed over parts of it for years.
 Today the distribution channel has been rerouted, the mural has been restored and there is a small museum open to the public (for many years this mural was left in disarray and off-limits to the public).

-Water the origin of life is a theory that Diego learned about when visiting Russia and hypothesizes that water is responsible for the creation of the first single-cell organisms on earth and evolution took over after that.
+Water, the origin of life, is a theory that Diego learned about when visiting Russia and the theory hypothesizes that water is responsible for the creation of the first single-cell organisms on earth and evolution took over after that.
 Diego meticulously researched what single-cell organisms looked like and which ones were most likely the first forms of life to inhabit the earth.
 There are scenes of what Diego thought evolution would look like showing the importance of water to build communities and harvest the soil.

 Directly in front of the Cárcamo de Dolores museum is the Tlaloc Fountain.
 Tlaloc was an Aztec god that was in charge of the rain.
 The importance of rain and water to Mexico City can not be underestimated.
 There is a direct link from rain to agriculture to corn and to life.
 The Fuente Tlaloc (Tlaloc Fountain) is so big that it is best seen from the sky looking out the left side of a commercial airline as you are landing at the Mexico City International Airport.
 If you get stuck on the right side of the plane you can always check out Google Maps Satellite view for context.

 The Cárcamo de Dolores is located in a beautiful part of Mexico City’s Chapultepec Park, in the second section near the fair and the Papalote Children’s Museum.
 I thoroughly enjoyed museum and as always, thought the tour was exceptional.
 The people who are taking care of these murals are really interested in swapping stories about the fantastic life of Diego Rivera.